highlightjs/highlight.js/docs/line-numbers.rst

     defend its design.
 And I don't want to do all this for the feature that I consider "evil" and probably will never use myself.

-This position is `subject to discuss <http://groups.google.com/group/highlightjs>`_.
-Also it doesn't stop anyone from forking the code and maintaining line-numbers implementation separately.
+This doesn't stop anyone from forking the library or maintaining a line-numbers plugin.